Planet

 • DCC - Dynamic Currency Conversion (DCC) is mostly offered in card present environments, such as retail stores, hotels, and restaurants.
 DCC offers international travellers the option of paying for products and services in their own country’s currency vs the currency of the country that they are in.
 For transparency, the local amount, DCC amount, exchange rate, and fees will all be visible for both options.

 • DCC has some great pros.
 The exchange rate is offered in real time and locked in.
 It makes customer price comparisons easier, and is convenient and transparent.
-The main disadvantages are that the markup is not usually declared, most card issuers will still apply a transaction fee, and the DCC rate may be uncompetitive.

 • MCP has some great advantages.
 There are typically no foreign transaction fees, customers will consider buying from websites that may previously have been ruled out, and local merchants can operate globally, providing a valuable service to overseas customers.
 Pricing transparency should reduce chargebacks and cart abandonment, enhance the online experience, and increase customer loyalty.